redips/Stack/docs/cookbook/ddd_architecture/basic_operations.md

 ### Adding the provider & processor on the Book Resource

-And then we create the "update" operation on the BookResource.
+Now, we add the "update" operation on the `BookResource`.

 ```php
 // src/BookStore/Infrastructure/Sylius/Resource/BookResource.php